Symptoms of heart attack vary. However, if you have severe chest pain for more than 15 minutes, assume it's a heart attack, and do the following: |

 What happens when I am discharged from hospital?

 Cardiac rehabilitation is an important part of recovery.
-It can significantly increase your chances of recovering successfully and help in preventing another heart attack.
+It can significantly increase your chances of recovering successfully and help to prevent another heart attack.

 For more information about the recovery process, see the Heart Foundation's booklet Living well after a heart attack.(external link)

 During a heart attack, part of your heart is starved of oxygen.
 Heart muscle is especially sensitive to a drop in oxygen carried in your bloodstream.
-This drop can interrupt your heart's rhythm and can cause it to suddenly stop beating.
+This drop can interrupt your heart's rhythm and can cause it to suddenly beat ineffectively or stop beating altogether.
 This is known as cardiac arrest.
 Cardiac arrest is life-threatening and requires immediate medical attention.
 Read more about cardiac arrest.

 Read more about heart disease risk factors.